ERC-BPGC/erc-bpgc.github.io/outreach.md

          ROS basics, ROS Simulations, MoveIT, Autonomous navigation and OpenCV.<hr>
          <li><h3>Introduction to Robotics <a href="https://github.com/ERC-BPGC/cte-archive/tree/master/Sem1_19-20" target="blank"><i class="fa fa-link" aria-hidden="true" style="font-size:16px; padding-left:6px;" ></i></a></h3></li>
          <h5>September 2019 - December 2019</h5>
-         This course is to provide a basic idea about the feild of Robotics and different areas involved in it.
+         This course is to provide a basic idea about the field of Robotics and different areas involved in it.
 The content of the course includes Mechanical aspects in Robotics, Arduino programming and sensor, Python, Intro to ROS, etc.
          </ul> </p>
         </div>
         <br><br>